Andrea Ballestra

 Artistic Carreer

-I worked for top-tier artists such as Manolo Valdès, Cristina Iglesias and Giacinto Bosco.
+I had the privilege of working alongside top-tier artists such as Manolo Valdés, Cristina Iglesias, and Giacinto Bosco.

 January – June, 2025.

-I have worked on some projects for world renowed artist Manolo Valdès, creating a few of his famous Meninas in epoxy.
+I worked on several projects for Manolo Valdés, helping create some of his well-known Meninas in epoxy.

 For infos about prices, exhibitions, commissions or prints